St Leonard's Church, Sandridge

 St Leonard's Church is in Sandridge, a village in Hertfordshire, England.
 It is an active Anglican parish church.
 The building is Grade II* listed: notable features include its chancel arch made from recycled Roman brick.

 History

 Some sort of simple wooden church was probably made necessary in 796 when St Albans Abbey took possession of the Manor of Sandridge.
 However, the Domesday Book does not mention the existence of a church at Sandridge.

 Chancel arch, possible pre-Norman feature

 The oldest surviving feature of the present church is possibly the semi-circular head of the arch between the nave and the chancel, although the date of this uncertain.
-One theory is that it dates from 946.
+Historic England states that it is 11th century, but another theory is that it dates from 946.
 The brick may have come from a Roman site in the immediate vicinity of Sandridge or from Verulamium; the abbots of St. Albans are known to have had a stockpile of Roman brick, which was one of the materials used in the fabric of the abbey.